breser/git2consul/readme.md

 }
 ```

-Please refer to the [full documentation for configuration](#Configuration) for more details on your configuration options.

 Put that configuration in a file called `/tmp/git2consul.json`.
 From the git2consul directory, upload that JSON file into the KV as your git2consul config:

 ```